Clive Allen: International career

 In the summer of 1984, Allen was given his first England cap against Brazil.
 In total he made five appearances for England without scoring.

 American football career

-In 1997, he played for the London Monarchs in NFL Europe.
+In 1997, Allen played American football as a placekicker for the London Monarchs of NFL Europe.
+He converted six of six field goals and seven of ten extra points.

 Personal life

 His son Oliver is also a footballer.
 In 2019, Allen published his autobiography, Up Front: My Autobiography.
-Allen also works as a commentator on ESPN and BT Sport predominantly for coverage of Ligue 1, Bundesliga, FA Cup, and UEFA club competitions.
+Allen also works as a commentator on ESPN and BT Sport predominantly for coverage of Ligue 1, Bundesliga, FA Cup, and UEFA club competitions, and occasionally coverage of Tottenham matches on SpursPlay, the official Tottenham Hotspur streaming service.